The religious narcissistic mother is hiding in the church. If you go to church, guess what?

 The reason religion doesn’t work on me is I’m an empath raised by a narcissist.
 You can’t lie to me for long without me sensing it.
 I’ve seen it up close a personal how they conveniently twist the truth, and I am not interested in the church or its version of God.

 I can think for myself, and my spiritual health is more important than all these rules, confusion, and contradiction.
 Religion has a way of making God very small.

 Forcing a child to believe in a religion is abuse.

-- There is no free will in religion.
+- There is no free will in the church.

 - You’re not allowed to think for yourself.

-- How dare you create your own version of God and refuse to go to church.
+- How dare you create your own version of God and believe what you want.